Towerism/dotfiles/README.md

 ## i3
 This is a modified version of the default config.
 Window navigation was modified to mirror vim bindings exactly, so horizontal splitting had to be remapped.
-I've also configured certain programs to open to certain workspaces, i.e. emacs open in the code workspaces, and chromium opens in the www workspace.
+I've also configured certain programs to open to certain workspaces, i.e. oni open in the code workspaces, and chromium opens in the www workspace.
 The configuration also automatically loads the theme that was most recently loaded.